root-foundation/root/README.md

 ## Intro

-AI will give each individual infinite leverage to realize their dreams.
-This will expand humanity's collective potential to unimaginable heights, promising a future of abundance and prosperity.
+Artificial General Intelligence (AGI) promises a future of abundance and prosperity by giving each individual unimaginable power to realize their dreams.

-But, in a post AI world, our debt-based economic system will concentrate opportunity, cruelly oppress those who don't come from wealth, and tear society apart at its seams.
+But, in a post AGI world, our debt-based economic system will concentrate opportunity, cruelly oppress those who don't come from wealth, and tear society apart at its seams.

-In this essay we propose a system for a post AI world that will unlock humanity’s potential _and_ unite society by democratizing opportunity and giving each individual a stake in our collective growth.
+We must unlock humanity’s potential _and_ unite society by democratizing opportunity and giving each individual a stake in our collective growth.

 ## Problem

-Artificial general intelligence (AGI) will make the world very extreme: a tiny share of people will create most of the economic value, while the median share will shrink — a power law distribution of outcomes.
+AGI will make the world very extreme: a tiny share of people will create most of the economic value, while the median share will shrink — a power law distribution of outcomes.

 Extreme outcomes aren't new; any highly complex activity has extreme outcomes – the _average_ startup founder, musician, or content creator makes nothing, whereas the _best_ ones generate astronomical outcomes.
 What _is_ new is that the _entire_ economy will become very extreme instead of just a few creative domains.
 This is because AGI will eat lower complexity activities across _all_ domains, pushing us towards higher complexity activities which will yield _even_ more extreme outcomes.
 Extreme outcomes are here to stay and will only become more extreme over time. _(In case this is unintuitive, please read [Convergence](https://github.com/root-foundation/root?tab=readme-ov-file#convergence) below)_.

 In such an extreme world, **debt is death**.
 Everything will be too risky to finance with debt.
-This is not due to fewer opportunities (AI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
+This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.

 Tragically, the world does not understand that debt will no longer work.
 Billions around the world are still taking out loans to finance their lives — from their educations, to their homes, to their businesses — without realizing that they will almost certainly never be able to repay them in an extreme world.
 We are walking blindly into a catastrophe.